 To RAN1.

-ACTION: RAN2 respectfully asks RAN1 to confirm whether LMF should forward the NR DL-AoD measurements (NR-DL-AoD-SignalMeasurementInformation-r16 IE) from the PRU to the target UE and clarify the use case for forwarding the NR DL-AoD measurements to target UE.
+ACTION: RAN2 respectfully asks RAN1 to confirm whether LMF should forward the NR DL-AoD measurements (NR-DL-AoD-SignalMeasurementInformation-r16 IE) of the PRU to the target UE and clarify the use case for forwarding the NR DL-AoD measurements of PRU to target UE.

 3. Date of Next TSG-RAN WG2 Meeting: